HOME

-Data Availability Definition in Crypto
+Data Availability in Crypto

 Data availability describes whether data can be accessed when users or software need it.
 In everyday computing it covers uptime, redundancy, and keeping information reachable.
 In blockchains it narrows to a specific guarantee: every participant can fetch the data behind blocks and transactions so they can check the chain for themselves.